-The first Non-Disney or Pixar animated film to take $1 billion worldwide at the box office.
+The first non-Disney or Pixar animated film to take in $1 billion worldwide at the box office.

-Before Scarlett's test starts for new henchman, you can see Richard Nixon get pushed by the wrestler villain at Villain Con.
+Before Scarlet's (Sandra Bullock) test starts for new henchman, you can see Richard Nixon get pushed by the wrestler villain at Villain Con.

 Depending on the country where the film is shown, the bulk of the minions trek from Australia to differing countries, including at least India and Japan.

 The film is set in 1968, 42 years B.G.
 (Before Gru).
 Adding 42 years to 1968 gives 2010, the year Gru and the Minions made their debut in Despicable Me (2010).

 The Kevin in this film is different from the Kevin Gru acknowledges in Despicable Me (2010).